Etruria89/RTI_Final/01_Ass_I/README.md

 # RT_I-Assignement_I

-The ROS nodes here contained allow for controlling an holonomic robot by computing the velocity needed to drive it towards a target position. the target position is here defined as a simple couple of random values between (-6.0, 6.0).
+The ROS nodes here contained allow for controlling an holonomic robot by computing the velocity needed to drive it towards a target position.
+The target position is here defined as a couple of random values between (-6.0, 6.0).
 All nodes and custom services are contained in the package **sol_1_pkg**, along with their documentation.

 ## Running the code

-The nodes presented can be started together by calling the launchfile included in the package
+The nodes presented can be started together by calling the launch file **sol_launch.xml** included in the package

 ```bash
 $roslaunch sol_1_pkg sol_launch.xml